Heroin Addiction: Treatment Funding

-Medicaid expansion patients (under NH Health Protection Program) are covered for a range of substance abuse treatments, from counseling services, methadone or buprenorphine administration, and outpatient care to residential programs.
-Traditional Medicaid subscribers (under NH Healthy Families) may access a more limited range of services, which does not include ambulatory detox services.
+Medicaid expansion patients (under the New Hampshire Granite Advantage program) are covered for a range of substance abuse treatments, from counseling services, methadone or buprenorphine administration, and outpatient care to residential programs.
+Traditional Medicaid subscribers (under New Hampshire Healthy Families) may access a more limited range of services, which does not include ambulatory detox services.
 Limits and requirements for coverage vary.

 In 2000, the Legislature authorized the creation of a dedicated fund for alcohol and drug abuse prevention, treatment and intervention (RSA 176-A:1).
 The fund is scheduled to receive 5% of profits from sales at state liquor stores, as well as a portion of funds from fines and penalties related to alcohol abuse or violations of alcoholic beverage laws.
 However, the fund only received its full statutory appropriation in 2003, the first year it was created.
 Since then, a portion of funds has regularly been diverted to the general fund or other line items.

 Insurance coverage for substance abuse treatment does not necessarily mean that such services are readily available.
-A 2014 survey by the NH Department of Health and Human Services found that:
+A 2014 survey by the New Hampshire Department of Health and Human Services found that:

 - Demand currently exceeds capacity for residential substance abuse services and intensive outpatient counseling.

 - The availability of services is not evenly distributed through the state.

 - Some regions lack any residential treatment centers.

 - Others have no providers of medication assisted treatment, or only one for the region.